How Powerful Conversations Won Abortion Rights in Ireland

 One-to-one conversations can help people understand the bushfire crisis, the link to climate change, and the need for action.
 Here’s 5 resources for effective conversations.

-Strategic questioning is the skill of asking the questions that will make a difference.
-It is a powerful tool for personal and social change which helps people discover their own strategies and ideas for change.
-Strategic questioning can be valuable in campaign strategy, group consultation processes, one-to-one organising conversations, coaching and many other contexts.
+Strategic questioning is a powerful tool for social change which helps people discover their own strategies and ideas for change.

 Giving and receiving feedback is a core skill for people engaged in social change projects.
 These slides and related text outline what can maximise or minimise the effectiveness of feedback and useful phrases.